By the end of this chapter, your serverless application should do the following:

-Leaving this application running beyond 6 hours can result in AWS charges due to number of requests to the S3 bucket.
-It is recommended you finish this tutorial in that time and perform the cleanup steps to avoid any unwanted costs.
+Leaving this application running beyond 6 hours can result in AWS charges due to the number of requests to the S3 bucket.
+We recommend you finish this tutorial in that time and perform the cleanup steps to avoid any unwanted costs.

 If these are working as expected, let’s move on to Working with ML models.